 Executive Development Center Certificate Program Policies

-All Bryant University Executive Development Center students are responsible for complying with the rules, regulations, policies and procedures contained in this publication, and in Executive Development Center announcements which may be issued from time to time.
+All Bryant University Executive Development Center students are responsible for complying with the rules, regulations, policies, and procedures contained in this publication, and in Executive Development Center announcements that may be issued from time to time.

 Becoming an Executive Development Center (EDC) Student